School, Library and Residential Programs

 - how to "talk story" (storytelling) through descriptive hand and arm gestures and rhythmic movements of your feet and hips.

-- a simple hula, with the students being encouraged to be creative in how they express themselves and the story through the hula
+- a simple ha'a hula, with the students being encouraged to be creative in how they express themselves and the story through the movements.

 There will also be visual presentations through power point presentations.

-There can also be the opportunity to share the hula and songs they have learned and the Hawaiian craft they have made with their families at the end of the program in a Ho'ike (performance), if that works for the school.
+There can also be the opportunity to share the ha'a hula and songs they have learned and the Hawaiian craft they have made with their families at the end of the program in a Ho'ike (Sharing), if that works for the school.